 All tattoos are painful, but some areas hurt far more than others.
-Take a look at our tattoo pain chart below to see which places will make you shout "Ouch!".
+Take a look at our tattoo pain chart below to see which places might make you shout “Ouch!”.

 Where Do Tattoos Hurt The Most?

-You may hear this saying repeated by me a few times throughout this articles, but it’s so true; everybody perceives pain differently!
+You may hear this saying repeated by me a few times throughout this article, but it’s so true; everybody perceives pain differently!